 - b.
 When identify time of exposure, if possible. - c.
 Why identify reason for exposure, if possible. - d.
 Where identify environmental site issues (e.g. exposure in a confined space or carbon monoxide present). - 7.
 Give naloxone (if available) if decreased respiratory rate and suspected narcotic overdose Goal = adequate respiration and oxygenation (not awakened patient). - a.
 Ventilation with BVM takes priority over naloxone administration.
 SAFETY NOTE: If cyanotic, decreased respirations, or hypoxia (SpO2 < 95%), ventilate with BVM and oxygen to adequate color/SpO2 while preparing for administration of naloxone - b.
 In pulseless patients, naloxone is not indicated and CPR should be initiated immediately. - c.
 Administration options: - 1) Initial naloxone dose: - a) Naloxone, 2 mg intranasal prefilled kit with atomizer (1 mL in each nostril), or - b) Naloxone, 2 mg or 4 mg prefilled commercial naloxone nasal device, or - c) Naloxone, 0.4 mg intramuscular by autoinjector - 2) If respiratory effort not normal after 5 minutes, may repeat above dose once. - 3) If inadequate spontaneous ventilation after repeat dose of naloxone by any route, efforts should be focused on adequate BVM ventilation, oxygenation, and transport. - d.
 CAUTION: Patients that receive naloxone may have rapid onset of withdrawl symptoms, including agitation, vomiting, and violent behavior. - e.
 CAUTION: Naloxone half-life is 30-90 minutes and respiratory depression may recur when naloxone wears off. - f.
 EMR and EMT may not administer naloxone by intravenous, intramuscular (without autoinjector), or endotracheal methods. - 8.
 Do not give anything by mouth to a patient with an altered level of consciousness or an unconscious patient.1 - 9.
 Treat specific toxins based upon the appropriate category: - a.
 Ingested Toxins.
 Treat all exposures as follows: - 1) DO NOT INDUCE VOMITING. - 2) Poison Control Center or Medical Command for possible order for activated charcoal (if available).^{2,3,4} - b.
 Inhaled Toxins.
-Treat all symptomatic (e.g. SOB, cough, headache, decreased LOC) patients as follows: - Only personnel with proper training and wearing proper PPE should enter environments that may have toxic gases. - 2) Remove patient from environment. - 3) Ventilate, if needed. - 4) Administer 100% oxygen. - a) WARNING: Pulse oximetry monitors give false readings in patients that have been exposed to carbon monoxide or cyanide, and these devices should never be used in these patients. - c.
+Treat all symptomatic (e.g. SOB, cough, headache, decreased LOC) patients as follows: - 1) Only personnel with proper training and wearing proper PPE should enter environments that may have toxic gases. - 2) Remove patient from environment. - 3) Ventilate, if needed. - 4) Administer 100% oxygen. - a) WARNING: Pulse oximetry monitors give false readings in patients that have been exposed to carbon monoxide or cyanide, and these devices should never be used in these patients. - c.
 For Absorbed Toxins: - 1) Remove contaminated clothing. - 2) Flush affected area copiously: - a) Liquid substance Irrigate with copious amounts of room temperature water.
-Do not contaminate uninjured areas while flushing. - b) Dry substances- With gloves and appropriate PPE, brush remaining powder from skin and clothing, then irrigate with copious amounts of water.5 - c) Eyes- Flush affected eyes continuously with water of saline if eye exposure. - d.
-For Injected Poisons/ Envenomation/ Snakebite: - 1) Identify type of snake or animal (e.g. scorpion), if safe and possible.
+Do not contaminate uninjured areas while flushing. - b) Dry substances- With gloves and appropriate PPE, brush remaining powder from skin and clothing, then irrigate with copious amounts of water.5 - c) Eyes- Flush affected eyes continuously with water of saline if eye exposure.

+d.
+For Injected Poisons/ Envenomation/ Snakebite:

+- Identify type of snake or animal (e.g. scorpion), if safe and possible.
 If identity of a snake is not known, all victims of snakebite should be treated as if the snake is poisonous.
-Do not delay transport while attempting to capture or kill a snake. - 2) Calm patient. - 3) Administer high-flow oxygen, if respiratory symptoms are present.

-4) Remove jewelry and tight clothing.
+Do not delay transport while attempting to capture or kill a snake. - 2) Calm patient. - 3) Administer high-flow oxygen, if respiratory symptoms are present. - 4) Remove jewelry and tight clothing.

 - 5) Consider immobilizing the involved body part.
-If extremity involved, keep the extremity at a neutral level to the patient's heart (neither elevate or lower the extremity).
-For snakebite, when time to arrive at a hospital is extended, consider a pressure immobilization bandage using an elastic (ACE-type) bandage wrapped around the entire length of the bitten extremity comfortably tight and snug but allowing for a finger to be slipped under it. - 6) Keep the patient as still as possible to reduce the circulation of the venom.
+If extremity involved, keep the extremity at a neutral level to the patient's heart (neither elevate or lower the extremity). - 6) Keep the patient as still as possible to reduce the circulation of the venom.
 Carry patient for transport, if possible. - 7) Apply constricting band proximal to bite if patient is hypotensive. - 8) DO NOT APPLY ICE. - 10.
 Transport. - 11.
 Monitor vital signs and reassess. - 12.
 Contact Medical Command or Poison Control Center2 if additional direction is needed.